SananMaarouf/astro-sanity-i18n/README.md

 - **Astro Framework:** Lightning-fast static and dynamic site generation with a modern developer experience.
 - **Sanity CMS Integration:** Flexible, real-time content management with powerful schema definitions—edit content without redeploying.
-- **Vercel Adapter with ISR:** Deploy to Vercel with built-in [Incremental Static Regeneration](https://vercel.com/docs/incremental-static-regeneration), enabling fast updates and scalable performance.
 - **React Support:** Use React components seamlessly alongside Astro and other frameworks.
 - **TailwindCSS:** Rapidly style your site with utility-first CSS.
 - **PortableText Rendering:** Rich text content from Sanity, rendered beautifully in Astro.
-- **Environment Variable Setup:** Easily swap out your Sanity project credentials for new projects.
+- **Environment Variable Setup:** Easily swap in your Sanity project credentials for new projects.
 - **Ready-to-Extend Structure:** Clean, modular file organization for easy customization and scaling.

 ## 🚀 Project Structure